DuxfordSBD/duxfordsbd.github.io/participating/entry-request-submitted.md

 * £10 for the adults race,
 * £5 for the childrens race.

-{% comment %}

- Cheques should be made payable to 'Duxford Charity Derby' and payment should be sent to: **Peter Stribling, 16 Grange Road, Duxford, CB22 4QE** no later than 31st August 2019.

- Alternatively you can use our [CRUK fundraising page][1] to pay the entry fee, just be sure to include your team name and that the donation is for race entry in the message you provide.
+You can use our [CRUK fundraising page][1] to pay the entry fee, just be sure to include your team name and that the donation is for race entry in the message you provide.

-{% endcomment %}
+If you wish to pay via an alternative method please email to organise delivery details.
+Payment must be recieved before the {{ site.data.sbd_details.entry_deadline }}.

-### Thank you for registering to enter the 2020 Duxford Soap Box Derby and good luck on race day!
+### Thank you for registering to enter the {{ site.data.sbd_details.year }} Duxford Soap Box Derby and good luck on race day!

 [1]: {{ site.url }}{{ site.baseurl }}/participating/pay-race-entry-fee